alabou/bcp-006-02/docs/NMOS With H.264.md

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)
   A Receiver declares the `parameter_sets_transport_mode` capability to indicate that it supports bitstreams using parameter sets provided either only out-of-band, only in-band or in-and-out-of-band.
 The in-band parameter sets MAY update, augment or duplicate the parameter sets received out-of-band.
 A Receiver declaring the `in_band` or `in_and_out_of_band` capabilities MUST be capable of decoding in-band parameter sets that update, augment or duplicate the parameter sets received out-of-band.
 A Receiver declaring the `out_of_band` capability MUST be capable of decoding in-band parameter sets that duplicate the parameter sets received out-of-band.

   All the parameter sets used by the bitstream MUST be compliant with the `profile-level-id` parameter explicitly or implicitly declared in the stream's associated SDP transport file.
-The parameter sets MAY be specified out-of-band using the `sprop-parameter-sets` parameter of an SDP transport file, in-band through the H.264 bitstream or in-and-out-of-band usign both mechanisms.
+The parameter sets MAY be specified out-of-band using the `sprop-parameter-sets` parameter of an SDP transport file, in-band through the H.264 bitstream or in-and-out-of-band using both mechanisms.
 See the [Parameter Sets](#parameter-sets) section for more details.

   A Receiver supporting `in_and_out_of_band` MUST also support the `in_band` and `out_of_band` modes.
 Such Receiver SHOULD have all "in_band", "out_of_band" and "in_and_out_of_band" values enumerated in the Receiver Capabilities in order to allow Senders operating in any `parameter_sets_transport_mode`.